 The main issue about tri-tip is cutting.
-This can be complicated because of the grain and muscles going in different directions, which makes cutting this piece of meat quite a challenge.
+This can be complicated because of the grain and muscle fibers going in different directions, which makes cutting tri-tip quite a challenge.

 Are you wondering how to cut tri-tip and why this is important?
 After 48 hours of research - learning and trying - we feel confident to answer these questions.